 The Winter Fancy Food Show took place in San Francisco from February 22 – 24 this year.
 Happening twice a year (the summer one is in New York City), this show is packed with specialty food companies from the US and the world.
 From Italian cheeses, to granola, to chocolates, it’s a place where vendors connect with distributors and retailers, and also – obviously – a food lover’s heaven, where you can sample all the deliciousness to your heart’s content.
 Here are my top picks from the 2017 Winter Fancy Food Show that you just can’t miss!

-Like Freddo frogs to an Australian, most Americans experienced Girl Scouts Cookies growing up.
-However, with gluten intolerances on the rise, many are no longer able to enjoy these delicious little treats.
+With gluten intolerance on the rise, many are no longer able to enjoy delicious little treats.
 Enter Goodie Girl Cookies.
-They make a range of many deliciously gluten free cookies, like their Mint Slims which are a gluten free version of the famous Thin Mint.
-I actually prefer the texture of Goodie Girl to Thin Mints – it is more crumbly and has just the right amount of sweetness!
+They make a range of many deliciously gluten free cookies, like their Mint Cookies which are a gluten free version of the famous cookie.
 They also make a gluten free versions of other classic crowd favorites, the oatmeal-raisin cookie.

 Also, can we just take a moment to appreciate the sweatshirt their founder, Shira Berk, pictured above was wearing at the show?